Skip to content

 mlflow_converter.run(tracking_uri="http://127.0.0.1:5000", experiment="1")

-project: SwanLab project name. • workspace: SwanLab workspace name. • cloud: (bool) Whether the upload mode is "cloud", default is True. • logdir: ID of the wandb Run (a specific experiment under the project).
+project: SwanLab project name. • workspace: SwanLab workspace name. • cloud: (bool) Whether the upload mode is "cloud", default is True. • logdir: Log directory path.